 Programs and Classes

 Social Sciences are composed of the disciplines which provide diverse views and explanations of human behavior.
 The past, present and future of humans as social beings are explored at different levels and in different contexts.
-The twelve disciplines represented at COCC are:
+The eight disciplines represented at COCC are:

 - Addictions Studies